lyz-code/repository-orm/docs/adr/005-simplify_search_and_all_signature.md

 operations on all or a subset of entity types.
 They will then be forced to run the desired method once for each entity type which has the next disadvantages:

 * The user has to write more code.
-Which is not true, as even though you truly have to run `repo.search` and `repo.all` more than once, right now you also have to write additional code to tell apart the returned objects.
+Which may not true, as even though you have to run `repo.search` and `repo.all` more than once, right now you also have to write additional code to tell apart the returned objects.
+This last statement may not be true if the user has asked for a group of entities that share some common attributes with whom it wants to work with.

+    After migrating some code I've seen that at user level the change is from:

+    ```python
+    active_resources = repo.search({"state": "active"}, models)
+    ```

+    To:

+    ```python
+    active_resources = [
+        entity for model in models for entity in repo.search({"state": "active"}, model)
+    ]
+    ```

+    Which I think it's assumable given that it can be considered a corner case.

 * Instead of running everything on a query, many will be done.
-The potential downside of that is performance loss, but in reality the current implementation is already doing many queries as it's not able to do everything at once.
+The potential downside of that is performance loss, but in reality:

+    * The pypika and fake repos are already doing many queries.
+    * The tinydb repo is doing everything in one query but then from the gathered data it has to go model by model building the ones that match.

+    So probably we won't have any performance loss.

 And the next advantages: